-You can also link up your own betting spreadsheet to the software, which allows for more accurate record keeping.
+You can also link up your own betting spreadsheet to the software, which allows for more accurate record-keeping.

 Having the ability to keep records of your trading is a big help in the long run.
-It provide you with the ability to see where your main successes and failures are coming from.
+It provides you with the ability to see where your main successes and failures are coming from.

 How Much Money Can I Make From Scalping?

 When you first start scalping, you should keep your stakes low to avoid making costly mistakes.
 However, once you are more confident, you can consistently make a decent sized profit.

 If you pick a good, busy day to scalp on, such as a Saturday, it is certainly possible to make around £3-4 per race.
 This can be done over about 25-30 events on a given day, so your daily profit can be up to £120 at this point.

 Once you are very confident, you can increase the size of your stakes.
 This gives you the potential to earn even more money, but the risk is of course higher.

 Many scalpers settle for making under £5 per race to limit their risk.

 Thanks for reading this guide on Scalping Betfair Exchange.

 This post was written by Andy Beggs.
 Andy is a keen sports fan and has been writing for Beating Betting from his home in Australia since August 2019.